-- 4.4 A Firm shall establish policies and procedures designed to provide it with reasonable confidence that the Firm and its Personnel comply with Professional Standards.

-- 4.5 Ethical requirements are contained in the Professional Standards.
-The Code establishes the fundamental principles of professional ethics:

-- (a) Integrity;

-- (b) Objectivity;

-- (c) Professional competence and due care;

-- (d) Confidentiality; and

-- (e) Professional behaviour.

-- 4.6 The Code illustrates how the conceptual framework is to be applied in specific situations.
-The Code provides examples of how to identify, evaluate and address threats to compliance with the fundamental principles, including examples of situations where safeguards are not available to address the threats.

-- 4.7 The fundamental principles are reinforced in particular by:

-- (a) the governance and leadership of the Firm;

-- (b) education and training;

-- (c) Monitoring; and

-- (d) a process for dealing with non-compliance.
+- 7.1 A Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that the Firm and its Personnel comply with Professional Standards, including Relevant Ethical Requirements.
+Such policies and procedures shall include for: - (a) identifying, evaluating and addressing threats to compliance with the Relevant Ethical Requirements; - (b) identifying, communicating, evaluating and reporting of any breaches of the Relevant Ethical Requirements and appropriately responding to the causes and consequences of the breaches in a timely manner; - (c) obtaining at least annually, a documented confirmation of compliance with Relevant Ethical Requirements from all Personnel. - (d) receiving, investigating and resolving complaints and allegations about failures to perform work in accordance with Professional Standards and applicable legal and regulatory requirements, or non-compliance with the Firm's policies and procedures established in accordance with this Standard. - 7.2 Ethical requirements are contained in the Professional Standards.
+The Code establishes the fundamental principles of professional ethics, which include: - (a) Integrity; - (b) Objectivity; - (c) Professional competence and due care; - (d) Confidentiality; and - (e) Professional behaviour. - 7.3 The Code illustrates how the conceptual framework is to be applied in specific situations.
+It provides examples of how to identify, evaluate and address threats to compliance with the fundamental principles, including examples of situations where safeguards are not available to address the threats. - 7.4 The fundamental principles are reinforced in particular by: - (a) the governance and leadership of the Firm; - (b) education and training; - (c) Monitoring; and - (d) a process for dealing with non-compliance. - 7.5 In complying with the requirements in paragraphs 7.1 and 7.6, the definitions of 'Firm', 'Network' and 'Network Firms' used in the Relevant Ethical Requirements apply in so far as is necessary to interpret those ethical requirements.